cosmos/cosmos-sdk/docs/architecture/adr-071-state-rent-unclaimed-accounts.md

 > describing these incompatibilities and their severity.
 The ADR must explain
 > how the author proposes to deal with these incompatibilities.
 ADR submissions
 > without a sufficient backwards compatibility treatise may be rejected outright.

+## Alternatives

+> This section describes alternative designs to the chosen design.
+This section
+> is important and if an adr does not have any alternatives then it should be
+> considered that the ADR was not thought through.

 ### Positive